Causes of corneal ulcers

-Corneal ulcers, or keratitis, can form due to trauma to the cornea, eyelid disease, severe dry eye, fungus, herpes simplex viral infections, and other causes.
+Corneal ulcers, or the milder keratitis, can develop due to trauma to the cornea, eyelid disease, severe dry eye, fungal infections, herpes simplex viral infections, and other causes.

-There are two very common types of corneal ulcers.
-Bacterial ulcers tend to be the most painful type of corneal ulcer, and in some cases, if left untreated, can cause severe damage or even corneal perforation.
+There are two prevalent types of corneal ulcers.
+Infectious ulcers (bacterial or fungal) tend to be painful, and in some cases, if left untreated, can cause severe damage or even corneal perforation.
 Sterile ulcers, on the other hand, usually cause little or no pain.

 Improper care and handling of contact lenses, which can lead to infection, are often causes of corneal ulcers.